migolan/migolan.github.io/README.md

 ------

-Here are a few of my public projects:
+Here are a few of my public projects & publications:

 <table>
 <tr>